- Exploration & Projects

 Environmental monitoring and data collection includes water chemistry at sampling stations in Quesnel Lake, Polley Lake, Hazeltine Creek and the Quesnel River.
 The monitoring program also includes geochemical, physical limnology and biological testing.
 Water sampling has concluded affected areas were not toxic to aquatic life.
 Water quality information has been communicated to the local community and stakeholders on a regular basis.

-December 2015 – The Chief Inspector of Mines for the Province of British Columbia released his report on the Mount Polley Breach.
-The report concluded, as had the Independent Expert Engineering and Investigation Review Panel report, that the root cause of the Mount Polley Breach was associated with an engineering design that had not properly characterized the strength of a clay (glaciolacustrine) unit in the native soil foundation.
+December 2015 – The Chief Inspector of Mines for the Province of British Columbia released a report on the Mount Polley Breach.
+The report concluded, as had the Independent Expert Engineering and Investigation Review Panel report, that the root cause of the Mount Polley Breach was associated with an engineering design which had not properly characterized the strength of a clay (glaciolacustrine) unit in the native soil foundation.

 March 2016 – A permit application for resumption of normal mine operations and restated use of the TSF was filed.
 A public review was part of the application process.

 June 2016 - MPMC received regulatory approvals authorizing the mine to return to normal operations, including use of the repaired TSF.
 The current authorized mine plan includes mining of the Phase 4 Cariboo-Springer pit over a period of approximately five years.
 Rehabilitation work at the TSF and areas affected by the Mount Polley Breach continues through all phases of operations.